-The decrease in non-cash working capital is due to an increase in inventory purchases at quarter end in anticipation of a potential mark-up on liquor in the Government of Alberta Budget, 2015 released March 26, 2015.
+In the first quarter of 2015, anticipating a potential mark-up on liquor in the Government of Alberta Budget 2015 released March 26, 2015, the Company increased its inventory purchases.
+This resulted in a decrease in non-cash working capital for the 6 months in 2015 compared to 2014.
+As a result of selling through this inventory, non-cash working capital increased in the 3 month period for 2015 compared to 2014.
 The Company closely analyzes the product mix at all stores and modifies available inventory at stores to meet the needs of the customers.